xiajian/xiajian.github.io/_posts/2011-12-29-jekyll-introduction.md

 # How Jekyll Works

-The following is a complete but concise outline of exactly how Jekyll works.
+The following is a complete but concise(简明的) outline of exactly how Jekyll works.

 Be aware that core concepts are introduced in rapid succession without code examples.
 This information is not intended to specifically teach you how to do anything, rather it is intended to give you the _full picture_ relative to what is going on in Jekyll-world.

-Learning these core concepts should help you avoid common frustrations and ultimately help you better understand the code examples contained throughout Jekyll-Bootstrap.
+Learning these core concepts should help you avoid common frustrations(挫折) and ultimately help you better understand the code examples contained throughout Jekyll-Bootstrap.